Comparison Table At A Glance

 Step 5: Final processing.
 The remaining concentrate is further processed depending on the desired final form: live resin sauce (liquid terp-rich oil), badder (whipped opaque consistency), diamonds (crystalline THCA suspended in terp sauce), sugar (sandy crystalline texture), or other formats.

 The hydrocarbon solvent must be purged below the regulatory threshold for residual solvent content.
-NYS-licensed processors are required to test for residual butane and propane at NYS-certified third-party laboratories per Part 113 packaging and testing rules.
+Licensed processors are required to test for residual butane and propane at certified third-party laboratories under New York State testing rules.
 Products that fail testing cannot be sold to consumers.
-The pass/fail thresholds vary slightly by solvent but are all conservative relative to inhalation safety research.
+The thresholds differ by solvent but are set conservatively against inhalation safety standards.

 The Three-Variable Decision Tree